 There are three categories of funding that are available through RMAP:

 The federal share of the cost of a microentrepreneur’s project shall not exceed 75 percent, meaning that the MDO must provide or secure the remaining 25 percent from non-federal sources.
 For any RMAP grant, MDOs must match at least 15 percent of the total amount of the grant in the form of matching funds, indirect costs, or in-kind goods or services.

 To be eligible to apply for RMAP funding as an MDO, an organization must be a nonprofit entity, Indian tribe, or public institution of higher education; they must facilitate access to capital; and they must have a demonstrated record or future plan of delivering relevant services.

 MDOs are not required to be located in a rural area, but the microentrepreneurs they lend to must be in rural areas.

-Since 2010, USDA has invested $9.5 million in grants and $32 million in loan capital to help 105 MDOs in 41 states provide training, business planning, and market development assistance as well as fixed interest rate microloans to rural micro-entrepreneurs.
+Since 2010, USDA has made 300 awards, totaling nearly $25 million, to help MDOs provide training, business planning, and market development assistance as well as fixed interest rate microloans to rural micro-entrepreneurs.

 RMAP has been used to:

 Read more about how RMAP has helped grow jobs in rural communities:

 In years in which RMAP has farm bill funding or appropriated dollars, USDA issues Notices of Funding Availability (NOFA).
 The NOFAs include the amount of funding available and the deadlines by which MDOs must submit their applications.